 As a result of historically being overlooked within the structure of art history, women constitute an average of less than 15% of the artists in museum collections nationally.
 For the year, SMoCA presents a selection of women artists from its collection to bring awareness to this lack of inclusion.
 This exhibition’s title conveys a sense of strength, signaling for systemic change within culture, where individuals of all gender, sexuality, race, ethnicity, class, age, and ability see themselves represented within museums.
 On view during the 100th anniversary of the Women’s Suffrage Movement in the United States, Unapologetic aims to create a space that recognizes the importance of equality within cultural institutions.

 This exhibition presents a variety of mediums and genres of art, including modernist bronze sculpture; large, abstract, shaped canvases; conceptual art; written word; photography; printmaking; painting; sculpture; and collage.
-It is the Museum’s first yearlong collection show, and it includes a section for rotational highlights, as well as a gallery dedicated to rarely shown installation-based works (on view February 15 – May 31, 2020).
+It is the Museum’s first yearlong collection show, and it includes a section for rotational highlights, as well as a gallery dedicated to rarely shown installation-based works (on view February 15 – September 13, 2020).

 Organized by the Scottsdale Museum of Contemporary Art.
 Curated by Lauren R. O’Connell, assistant curator, with Keshia Turley, curatorial assistant.
 The exhibition is part of Feminist Art Coalition (FAC), a national platform for art projects informed by feminisms.
-For more information, visit feministartcoalition.com.
+For more information, visit feministartcoalition.org.